-Was there not a battle to overcome at the center of the story – either within the heroine herself, from an opposing force in her circumstances, or from another person?
+Wasn’t there a challenge for the heroine to overcome – either within herself, from an opposing force in her circumstances, or from another person?

-After all, if everything were exactly the same at the end of the movie as it was at the beginning, then it wouldn’t be a very exciting movie, would it?
+After all, if everything were the same at the end of the movie as it was at the beginning, then what would be the point in watching it?

-It is right.
-If you are struggling, you are in a good place because it is how all of us learn.
+So if you are struggling, then that means you are in a place of learning.

 James 1:2-4 is a reminder of the benefits of viewing your struggle in the right way:

 My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience.
 But let patience have its perfect work, that you may be perfect and complete, lacking nothing.”

 To endure the struggle in the meantime, see yourself as being perfected.

 Take a few moments every day to close your eyes and see yourself as successful.
 Allow yourself to feel the pleasure of that accomplishment right now.

 Not only is the struggle real and right, but it is also temporary.
 It will not last forever.

 Your goal is to outlast your struggle, to remain standing.